-The FDA may not approve an ANDA for a generic product until any applicable period of non-patent exclusivity for the reference listed drug has expired.
 The FDC Act provides a period of five years of non-patent exclusivity for a new drug containing a new chemical entity ("NCE").
 Specifically, in cases where such exclusivity has been granted, an ANDA may not be filed with the FDA until the expiration of five years unless the submission is accompanied by a Paragraph IV certification that a patent covering the reference listed drug is either invalid or will not be infringed by the generic product, in which case the applicant may submit its application four years after approval of the RLD.
 It is unclear whether the FDA will treat the active ingredients in its product candidates as NCEs and, therefore, afford them five years of NCE exclusivity if they are approved.
-If any product we develop does not receive five years of NCE exclusivity, we may nonetheless be eligible for three years of exclusivity, which means that the FDA may approve generic versions of such product three years after its date of approval.
-Manufacturers may seek to launch these generic products following the expiration of the applicable marketing exclusivity period, even if we still have patent protection for our product.
+If any product we develop does not receive five years of NCE exclusivity, we may nonetheless be eligible for three years of exclusivity.
 Competition that our product candidates would face from generic versions could materially and adversely impact our future revenue, profitability, and cash flows and substantially limit our ability to obtain a return on the investments we have made in any such product candidate.

-Even if we are able to commercialize APX3330, our profitability will likely depend in significant part on third-party reimbursement practices, which, if unfavorable, would harm our business.
+Even if we (or our partners) are able to commercialize RYZUMVI and our product candidates, our profitability will likely depend in significant part on third-party reimbursement practices, which, if unfavorable, would harm our business.